T12z/TCNopen/trdp/spy/README.txt

 N E W S
 =======
+2019-06 Thorsten <thorsten.schulz@uni-rostock.de>

+ * Update on time types representation.

+ * Time display can be fine-tuned in the TRDP-Spy preferences.

 2019-04 Thorsten <thorsten.schulz@uni-rostock.de>

  * Support for Wireshark 2.6 and 3.0.
 It may not work with earlier versions -- checkout older SVN revions if needed.